Crimes Prohibited from Sealing in Florida

 You Already Have Sealed Or Expunged A Criminal Record IN FLORIDA

-Florida allows only one sealing or expungement under its statutes per lifetime.
-If you have previously sealed or expunged a criminal record in another state don't worry about it.
+Florida allows only one sealing or expungement for a Florida charge under its statutes per lifetime.
+This does not apply to out-of-state expungements.
 Florida is only concerned with prior sealings or expungements in the state of Florida.
 If you have already had a criminal record sealed or expunged in Florida you cannot do it again.

 Expungement Requires That Your Case Was Dropped

-You can expunge a case only if it was dropped or dismissed prior to a trial.
+You can expunge a case if it was dropped or dismissed prior to a trial.
 If it was not then it will not qualify to be expunged.
 However, it may still qualify to be sealed.
 (See the differences between a sealing and an expungement.).
 If you do not understand this please call.
 It can be confusing.

-Sealing Means You Received a Withhold AND You Charge Is Not Prohibited (What You Pled To Is Not Listed Below)
+Sealing Means You Were Found Guilty And Received a Withhold (Not Convicted) AND Your Charge Is Not Prohibited (What You Pled To Is Not Listed Below)